lsyaseen/KTAB/KTAB/kutils/README.txt

 On Linux, the build has been verified with KDevelop 3 and plain Unix makefiles, using both g++ 4.8 and clang++ 3.4.

-KUTILS uses SQLite3.
-Under Linux, simply install the sqlite3 package, and everything will be where CMake expects it.

-Under Windows, the simplest and most reliable way is to compile it and put the library and header into C:/local/sqlite.
-First, download the source code "amalgamation" from the main website, www.sqlite.org.
-The amalgamation contains the complete source code as a single "sqlite3.c" file, as well as a simple shell demo (shell.c).
-Use Visual Studio to make a solution which contains two projects.
-The first project should build a static library, sqlite3.lib, using only sqlite3.c.
-The second project should build a console program using the library and shell.c in order to test/demo functionality.

-Then, copy sqlite3.h, sqlite3ext.h and sqlite3.lib into C:/local/sqlite.

 We will assume you have checked out or unpacked the KTAB sources into /home/KTAB/, so that the top of the directory tree appears like this: